pipecraft/pipes/tutorial/general_tips.md

 # General Tips

 ## Optimizations
-* Distinguish between flow assembling code which occurs one time and may not be extra efficient, and flow execution.
+* Distinguish between flow assembling code, which occurs only once and may not be extra efficient, and the flow execution itself.
 Specifically, pay attention to operations performed on every single item passing through the pipes, and try to make them as efficient as possible.
 Although it's tempting to use features such as regex, java streams, JDK's date parsing or the String.split() method, it's not recommended to use them for item level operations when there is an alternatives, due to CPU costs.
 Among other things, this tip applies to mapping method passed to the MapPipe, and filter predicate passed to FilterPipe.

 * Consider avoiding expensive validations, provided that the code will fail-fast anyway with an exception.
 Although the error is not necessarily appropriate to be presented as a runtime exception, you may benefit from less CPU usage.